akhtarshahnawaz/multiprocesspandas/README.md

 MultiprocessPandas package extends functionality of Pandas to easily run operations on multiple cores i.e. parallelize the operations.
 The current version of the package provides capability to parallelize ***apply()*** methods on DataFrames, Series and DataFrameGroupBy .

-Importing the applyparallel module will add ***apply_parallel()*** method to DataFrame, Series and DataFrameGroupBy, which will allow to run operation on multiple cores.
+Importing the applyparallel module will add ***apply_parallel()*** method to DataFrame, Series and DataFrameGroupBy, which will allow you to run operation on multiple cores.

 ## Installation
 The source code is currently hosted on GitHub at: [https://github.com/akhtarshahnawaz/multiprocesspandas](https://github.com/akhtarshahnawaz/multiprocesspandas).
-The package can be build from the source from GitHub or can be installed from PyPi directly.
+The package can be pulled from GitHub or can be installed from PyPi directly.

 To install using pip

     pip install multiprocesspandas

 ## Setting up the Library
 To use the library, you have to import applyparallel module.
-Import will attach required methods to the pandas, and you can call them directly on Pandas data objects.
+Import will attach required methods to pandas, and you can call them directly on Pandas data objects.

     from multiprocesspandas import applyparallel